viniciustvf/ExercisesJAVA/README.md

 13 - Simulation of transactions in a bank, such as deposit and withdraw.
 I used encapsulation techniques.

 14 - Vector exercise where i store tenant data in vectors corresponding to rooms.

+15 - My first exercise with compositions and enums.
+Control orders and order items.